akalmykov/axiom-quickstart/readme.md

 # Axiom Quickstart

+## Demo

+`npx ts-node ./src/index.ts`

 ## Introduction

 This starter repo is a guide to get you started making your first [Axiom](https://axiom.xyz) query as quickly as possible using the [Axiom SDK](https://github.com/axiom-crypto/axiom-sdk).
 To learn more about Axiom, check out the developer docs at [docs.axiom.xyz](https://docs.axiom.xyz) or join our developer [Telegram](https://t.me/axiom_discuss).

 ## Setup